tytydraco/yessleep/out/Someone_keeps_leaving_letters_on_my_door.md

 “No, Why?
 What’s up?”
-Came from the kitchen, and after getting out of my shoes I went in, placing a kiss on his cheek and waving the letter gently.“This was taped to our front door, just wanted to know if you had seen anything.”
+Came from the kitchen, and after getting out of my shoes I went in, placing a kiss on his cheek and waving the letter gently.
+“This was taped to our front door, just wanted to know if you had seen anything.”